-- The average field-normalised citation impact of most IMI 1 call 2 projects was above world average apart from RAPP-ID which had the lowest citation impact (0.86).
-Similarly, all except RAPP-ID had a higher percentage of highly cited papers than the world average (10%). - BTCURE remains the most prolific IMI 1 call 2 project with 672 papers and a citation impact of 1.81, which is lower than the citation impact of all IMI project papers (2.03). - QUIC-CONCEPT is the most highly cited project with a citation impact more than four times the world average (4.76). - Open Phacts, OncoTrack and Predect are also well cited with a citation impact of 3.57, 2.19 and 2.67, respectively. - Half of the projects in this call had an average citation impact greater than the average citation impact of all IMI project papers (2.03).
+- The average field-normalised citation impact of most IMI 1 call 2 projects was well above world average apart from EHR4CR (1.03) and RAPP-ID which had the lowest citation impact (0.81).
+Similarly, all except RAPP-ID (6.3%) had a higher percentage of highly cited papers than the world average (10%). - BTCURE remains the most prolific IMI 1 call 2 project with 679 papers and a citation impact of 1.78. - QUIC-CONCEPT remains the project with the largest citation impact which is more than five times the world average (5.13) an increase of over 7% from the 2022 report. - Open PHACTS, Onco Track and Predect are also well cited with a citation impact of 3.61, 2.16 and 2.80, respectively. - Half of the projects in this call had an average citation impact greater than the average citation impact of all IMI project papers (2.03). - Onco Track has the largest percentage of highly cited papers (36.4%).